5 ways to automate defect reporting

 How to pick the right version

 You do not need to know how the canvas builder works to pick the right version.
-You only need to answer three questions about how your cleaning team works on the client's site.
+Every version is the basic check plus one addition, so pick the additions your team actually needs.

 Does someone need to sign off on each report?